 Home security systems are excellent deterrents.
 They detect motion, monitor for breaking glass, and sound alarms.
 Visible security cameras can help let burglars know that their actions are being captured if not actively watched.

 Combined with smart home technology, even a DIY security system can add layers of protection to your home.
 This also allows your system to notify you should something suspicious occur and you’re not home.
 So, you’ll be able to lock your doors, contact law enforcement, or even communicate with those at your front door, all from the comfort of your vacation or while waiting for the next work meeting to start.

 The efficacy of home security systems is borne out in the data, too.
 Homes without security systems are three times more likely to be broken into when compared to those protected by security systems.

 You Haven’t Called Floyd Total Security

 Floyd Total Security is your home for security solutions.
 With over 70 years of experience, we can help assess your home or business to identify potential blind spots or points of entry.
-If you prefer the DIY route, we also offer systems that are easy to install and customize for your specific needs.

 Contact us today to make sure your home or business is secure.
 You can reach us at 952-881-5625.